chiffa/BioFlow/README.rst

   - ``smtp_logging``: enable and configure if you want to receive notifications about errors or run finishing by mail.
-Given you will need a local smtp server sending mails properly, setting this section is not for the faint of heart.
+Given you will need a local smtp server sending mails properly, setting this section is for advanced users only.
   - ``environement``: modifies how some aspects of BioFlow work.
-Comments explain what it does, but you will need to understand the inner workings of BioFlow to know how it works.
+Comments in ``configs.yaml`` explain what they do.
+Most of them can be overriden in direct calls
   - ``analysis``: controls the parameters used to calculate statistical significance
   - ``debug_flags``: potentially useful if you want to debug an issue or fill out a bug report.